 Pros of Stainless Steel Bakeware

-- Slight sticking helps add flavor to food.
+- Slight sticking adds flavor to food.

 Cons of Stainless Steel Bakeware

-- Not non-stick (requires grease).
+- Not non-stick (requires grease – which increases calorie intake).

 - Not microwave-safe.

 - Poor heat conductor if there’s no aluminum core.